Off-duty SPD officer charged with attempted 2nd degree murder

 SHREVEPORT, La.
-(KTAL/KMSS) – An off-duty Shreveport police officer has been arrested and charged with one count of attempted second-degree murder after an incident early this morning in west Shreveport.
+(KTAL/KMSS) – An off-duty Shreveport police officer has been arrested and charged with one count of attempted second-degree murder after an incident early Wednesday morning in west Shreveport.

 Darius Morris was taken into custody following the shooting of 27-year-old Reginald Jones.